-The panel discussion on Zoom at 19h00, Comparative environmental justice insights from SA and the USA, will be chaired by the Vice Chair of the ELA, Dr Melanie Murcott, whose LLM studies focused on the role of environmental justice in South African socio-economic rights litigation, and whose LLD studies focused on developing a legal theory of transformative environmental constitutionalism that can contribute towards the emergence of a social justice-oriented environmental law jurisprudence in the courts.
+The panel discussion, Comparative environmental justice insights from SA and the USA, was chaired by the Vice Chair of the ELA, Dr Melanie Jean Murcott, whose LLM studies focused on the role of environmental justice in South African socio-economic rights litigation, and whose LLD studies focused on developing a legal theory of transformative environmental constitutionalism that can contribute towards the emergence of a social justice-oriented environmental law jurisprudence in the courts.
+The three experts from left to right were:

-Dr Louis Snyman will speak to environmental justice under SA law.
+Dr Louis Snyman, who spoke to environmental justice under SA law.
 Louis is an attorney in South Africa and head of the Environmental Justice Programme at the Centre for Applied Legal Studies at the University of Witwatersrand.
 His PhD examined the conceptual and legal frameworks for spatial planning and environmental management in sensitive areas, and argued that these functions can be better integrated through environmental spatial planning.
 His work develops this framework through a detailed empirical case study of development in the Mapungubwe National Park and World Heritage Site.

 25 Feb 2021